 Cantillation is a chorus of professional singers – an ensemble of fine voices with the speed, agilityand flexibility of a chamber orchestra.
 Formed in 2001 by Antony Walker and Alison Johnston, it has since been busy in the concert hall, opera theatre and the recording studio.

-Highlights have included Nigel Westlake’s Missa Solis, John Adams’ Harmonium, Brahms’ Requiem, Ross Edwards’ Star Chant, Haydn’s Creation, Vaughan William’s Flos Campi and Jonathan Mills’ Sandakan Threnody (all with the Sydney Symphony), The Crowd with the Australian Chamber Orchestra; tours of regional NSW and performances with Emma Kirkby in Sydney and Melbourne for Musica Viva, and singing for the Dalai Lama and at the Rugby World Cup.
-Cantillation has recorded the soundtracks for several movies, including The Lego Movie, Happy Feet 2, Live Bait 3D, I, Frankenstein and Cane Toads: The Conquest, and recorded and filmed Jonathan Mills’ opera The Eternity Man.
+Highlights have included Nigel Westlake’s Missa solis, John Adams’ Harmonium, Brahms’ A German Requiem, Ross Edwards’ Star Chant, Haydn’s Creation, Vaughan Williams’ Flos Campi (also recorded for CD) and Jonathan Mills’ Sandakan Threnody (all with the Sydney Symphony Orchestra); The Crowd with the Australian Chamber Orchestra; tours of regional NSW and performances with Emma Kirkby in Sydney and Melbourne, for Musica Viva; singing for the Dalai Lama and the Rugby World Cup; recording soundtracks for several movies, including Peter Rabbit, The Lego Movies, Happy Feet 2, Live Bait 3D, I, Frankenstein and Cane Toads: The Conquest; and recording and filming Jonathan Mills’ opera The Eternity Man.
 For ABC Classics Cantillation has recorded more than 30 CDs and DVDs, including the Requiems of Faur. and Mozart; Miserere: Sacred Music of the Renaissance; a collection of contemplative 20th-century sacred works entitled Prayer for Peace; Orff’s Carmina burana; the Christmas disc Silent Night; an album of folk songs entitled Ye Banks and Braes; Magnificat with Emma Kirkby; Hallelujah!
 A Celebration of Baroque Choruses; and Handel’s Messiah, on CD and DVD.